Keith Jennings (cricketer)

 In 1980, Somerset lost the services of Garner (and Richards) to the West Indies tour, and new players were introduced to cover the gaps.
 With a changing side, Jennings lost his regular place in mid-season and did not regain it.
 Apart from a couple of first-team appearances, he played in 1981 largely for the second eleven and with his contract due for renewal at the end of the season, he chose not to have it renewed, and left county cricket.

+Jennings's death at Musgrove Park Hospital in Taunton was announced by Somerset on 6 June 2024.